tanghui-cslt/Computational-Geometry/README.md

 cmake -DCMAKE_BUILD_TYPE=Release -G "Visual Studio 15 2017 Win64" ../
 ```

+It work on my computer(vs 2017)

-Notice: libigl only supports the Microsoft Visual Studio 2015 compiler and later, in 64bit mode.
-It will not work with a 32bit build and it will not work with older versions of visual studio.
+Notice: libigl only supports the Microsoft Visual Studio 2015 compiler and higher version, in 64bit mode.
+It will not work with a 32bit build and  older versions of visual studio.

 * Linux